alexpechkarev/geometry-library/README.md

 ## Geometry Library Google Maps API V3
-PHP geometry library provides utility functions for the computation of geometric data on the surface of the Earth.
+PHP Geometry Library provides utility functions for the computation of geometric data on the surface of the Earth.
 Code ported from Google [Maps Android API] (https://github.com/googlemaps/android-maps-utils/).

 Features
 ------------